DiamondMVC/Diamond/README.md

 ### What is the dependency to Vibe.d?

-Diamond uses vibe.d as the backend for its webapplications.
-This comes historically fromthat Diamond was originally written as an alternative template engine to vibe.d's diet templates.
+Diamond uses vibe.d as the backend for its web-applications.
+This comes historically from that Diamond was originally written as an alternative template engine to vibe.d's diet templates.

 ### What syntax does Diamond use?

 Diamond is heavily inspired by the ASP.NET Razor syntax, but still differs a lot from it.
-You can read more about that in the wiki under Syntax Reference or the comparison with ASP.NET Razor
+You can read more about that on the website.

 ### What advantage does Diamond have over Diet?